iPhone 15 price slashed by 15% on Flipkart: Check out latest offers

 Check related web stories:

-iPhone 15 Plus price drops by 18% on Flipkart: Check out deals and discounts
+iPhone 15 Plus price drops by 18% on Flipkart: Check out deals and offers

-iPhone 15 Pro price drops by Rs.30000 on Flipkart: Check out the latest offers
+iPhone 13 price drops by 24% on Amazon: Check out latest offers and discounts

-iPhone 14 price drops on Amazon amid Black Friday Sale: Check out latest offers

 iPhone 17 Pro launch in 2025: Know about 5 biggest design changes